radio-aktywne/mantis/docs/docs/03-Configuration.md

   timeout for trying to reserve a stream
   (default: `PT1H`)
 - `MANTIS__OPERATIONS__STREAM__WINDOW` -
-  duration of the time window for searching for past records (default: `P60D`)
+  duration of the time window for searching for past recordings (default: `P60D`)
 - `MANTIS__SERVER__HOST` -
   host to run the server on